Interstate 25 traffic will switch to temporary route at Crossroads Boulevard to accommodate bridge construction | MyWindsorNow.com

 The new traffic alignment will redirect northbound traffic over to the current southbound lanes and southbound traffic to a temporary bridge west of I-25.
 The temporary alignment will remain in place until the northbound bridge is removed and replaced, which should finish up this summer, the release stated.

-Officials expect the work will slow down traffic going both direction with various lane closures on I-25 from 9 a.m.- 5 a.m.
+Officials expect the work will slow down traffic going both direction with various lane closures on I-25 from 9 p.m. to 5 a.m.
 Monday through Thursday.
 The roadwork will also periodically close on- and off-ramps at Crossroads Boulevard — exit 259.

+“ Although we will be removing two 500-ton bridges and replacing them with entirely new structures, the traveling public will be minimally impacted.”
+Jim HoffmanProject Engineer

 In the event of a ramp closure, motorists should use either Highway 34 — exit 257 — or East County Road 32 — exit 262 — to navigate around the project.
 Both routes add about five minutes of travel time, according to the release.